Nivanglus/Epsilon-Rules/Rules.md

         - Jetpack made by Aria Thexios for Strelok

 8. Tank Traps/Bollards - Built in sim anti-vehicle measures are there for a reason, attempting to bypass them utilizing a vehicle will result in the vehicle being returned and the offenders vehicle privileges being revoked for the raid, continued cases will result in a two-week vehicle restriction

+9. In the event of something in use on the sim comes into question, the standing OIC for ESC reserves the right to request a demonstration of said item or request its removal from combat until a later date if it needs eyes on it by more specialized individuals.

 ## Infantry Weapons